-MA English (Online)
+MA English (English Studies)

-Specific information for the MA English Online program can be found on the online handbook updated regularly.
-We are currently allowing flexibility with class requirements.
+Specific information for the Master of Arts in English with an Online track in English Studies program can be found on the online handbook updated regularly.
 For questions, email englishgradadvising@asu.edu.

 The program requires students to complete 30 credits: